Shaaali/identity-apps/docs/guides/identity-providers/enterprise-login/oidc.md

           openssl x509 -in cert.der -out cert.pem
          ```
         :::
-6. After providing certificate details, click **Finish**.
+7. After providing certificate details, click **Finish**.
-7. You can find more additional configurations once you create OIDC identity provider.
+8. You can find more additional configurations once you create OIDC identity provider.
     - **Authorized redirect URL**: It is a readonly configuration which  denotes the authorization redirect URL of Asgardeo.
     - **User info endpoint URL**: The OIDC userinfo endpoint of the external identity provider.
     - **Logout URL**: The OIDC logout endpoint of the external identity provider.
     - **Additional query parameters**: If you need to pass any additional query parameters to the external identity provider.
 For more information, see <a :href="$withBase('/guides/identity-providers/enterprise-login/configure-additional-query-params')">Configure additional query params</a>.
+    - **Enable HTTP basic auth for client authentication**: Specify whether to enable HTTP basic authentication for token request.
+Unless, client credentials will be sent in the request body.
-8. Asgardeo requests for **openid** scope from external identity provider.
+9. Asgardeo requests for **openid** scope from external identity provider.
 If you need more attributes from external identity provider, you can configure `scope` as <a :href="$withBase('/guides/identity-providers/enterprise-login/configure-additional-query-params')">additional query param</a>.
     For example, you can configure the key as `scope` and the value as `openid profile` (i.e, `scope=openid profile`).

 ### Enable OIDC login for application